zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/third-party-join.md

     > Microsoft releases new features for Teams Rooms on Android on a regular basis.
 However, there can be a delay between when features are released and when they become available on a device.
 If a feature isn't available on your device, check with your device's manufacturer for information on when it might become available.

 > [!NOTE]
 > To join a Cisco Webex meeting from a Teams Rooms device, the Cisco meeting needs to be hosted in Webex Meetings Pro using Cisco Webex web application version WBS 40.7 or later.
+However, you can't join Cisco Webinars from a Teams Rooms console.

 > [!NOTE]
 > Joining a Zoom meeting from a Teams Rooms console is supported.
 However, you can't join Zoom Webinars and Zoom Events from a Teams Rooms console.
 Those aren't supported at this time.